-Solicitation for U.S. Personal Service Contractor (PSC) OTI Senior Field Program Manager (Multiple Positions) in Afghanistan
+Solicitation for U.S. Personal Service Contractor (PSC) OTI Senior Field Program Manager - Afghanistan (Multiple Positions)

-- 1. SOLICITATION NO.: SOL-OTI-12-000023 - 2.
-ISSUANCE DATE: May 14, 2012 - 3.
-CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: June 4, 2012 5:00 pm EDT (Deadline Extended) - 4.
-POSITION TITLE: OTI Senior Field Program Manager - 5.
-MARKET VALUE: This position has been designated as a "tandem" position that, depending on the qualifications of the candidate, can be filled at either the GS-13 (salary range: \$71,674 \$93,175) or GS-14 (salary range \$84,697 \$110,104) equivalent level, non-locality pay.
+- 1. SOLICITATION NO.: SOL-OTI-13-000041 - 2.
+ISSUANCE DATE: Wednesday, June 12, 2013 - 3.
+CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: Wednesday, June 26, 2013 at 5:00 pm EDT - 4.
+POSITION TITLE: OTI Senior Field Program Manager Afghanistan - 5.
+MARKET VALUE: This position has been designated as a "tandem" position that, depending on the qualifications of the candidate, can be filled at either the GS-13 (salary range: \$71,674 \$93,175), or GS-14 (salary range \$84,697 \$110,104) equivalent level, non-locality pay.
 The actual salary of the successful candidate will be negotiated within the pay range of the GS-13 or GS-14 level depending on qualifications, previous relevant experience and work history, salary and educational background.
 Salaries over and above the top of the pay range will not be entertained or negotiated.